the-non-binary-tree/2d-web-tic-tac-toe/README.md

 3. Build project workflow

 ### Goal 1.
 JavaScript
-- Recognized personal uncomfort when facing JavaScript, I forced myself to a project dependent on it.
+- Recognized personal uncomfort when facing JavaScript, I forced myself to a project primarily uses it.
 - Concepts used in the project:
   - Canvas
   - Template creating for symbols